FredKSchott/snowpack/www/guides/react.md

 Image: GIF showing code side by side with the project.
 A change in made to App.jsx and it shows when the changed file is saved.
 But the counter resets to 0.

-The counter on the page will still reset to 0, even though the page itself hasn't fully refreshed.
+The counter on the page still resets to 0, even though the page itself hasn't fully refreshed.
 This can be annoying if you're trying to debug state.
 React Fast Refresh solves this.

 Installing a plugin involves installing the module and then enabling it in the Snowpack configuration file.